 (If it is a multi-authored work, please give one name and address for correspondence)

-In the course of my over 30 years of public service, I have held a number of high-ranking positions, culminating in the role of director general of the Ministry of Finance.
+During my over 30 years of public service in Israel, I have held several high-ranking positions, culminating in the role of director general of the Ministry of Finance.
 In addition, I have lectured in academic institutions on the Israeli economy while also serving in senior positions in the business and third sectors.
 The book’s contents, then, are not only academic in nature but also reflect observations and conclusions drawn from my personal involvement in key events and policy-making decisions.
 As a result, the book is likely to appeal to a broad range of readers interested in economics and history.

 5. Description of scope and subject matter of proposed book (in about 100 words):